 \subsubsection{Studies on STAR-RIS Assisted Networks}

-STAR-RIS-aided systems have been widely investigated for orthogonal multiple access (OMA) or NOMA frameworks.
-For instance, in \cite{Joint design}, a STAR-RIS assisted NOMA system was proposed to maximize the sum rate by optimizing the power allocation and the active and passive beamforming.
-The range of coverage of STAR-RIS-aided two-user communication networks for both NOMA and OMA is studied in \cite{Coverage}.
-The authors of \cite{Secrecy Design} proposed a secure STAR-RIS-assisted uplink NOMA system assuming either full or statistical CSI for the eavesdropper.
-In \cite{Resource Allocation} resource allocation is investigated for a STAR-RIS-assisted multi-carrier communication network.
-In \cite{STAR aided}, a power minimization problem for the joint optimization of the active beamforming at the BS and the passive transmission and reflection beamforming at the STAR-RIS is formulated for three practical operating protocols: energy splitting (ES), mode switching (MS), and time switching (TS).
-The authors of \cite{STAR assisted} explored the performance of STAR-RIS-assisted NOMA networks over Rician fading channels, assuming that the nearby and distant users respectively receive the reflected and transmitted signals from the STAR-RIS.
-Exact and asymptotic expressions for outage probability are also derived in \cite{STAR assisted}.
-More recently, in \cite{Sum Rate-STAR}, the reflection and transmission coefficients of a STAR-RIS are optimized for ES and MS protocols to maximize the weighted sum rate of a full-duplex communication system.
-Finally, STAR-RIS-assisted PLS was introduced in \cite{secrecy MISO} to provide better secrecy performance compared to that achievable with conventional RIS.
+STAR-RIS-aided systems have been widely investigated both in orthogonal multiple access (OMA) and NOMA frameworks.
+For instance, in \cite{Joint design}, a STAR-RIS assisted NOMA system was proposed for maximizing the sum rate by optimizing the power allocation as well as the active and passive beamforming.
+The coverage range of STAR-RIS-aided two-user communication networks relying on both NOMA and OMA were studied in \cite{Coverage}.
+The authors of \cite{Secrecy Design} proposed a secure STAR-RIS-assisted uplink NOMA solution assuming either full or statistical CSI for the eavesdropper.
+In \cite{Resource Allocation} resource allocation was designed for a STAR-RIS-assisted multi-carrier communication network.
+In \cite{STAR aided}, a power minimization problem was formulated for the joint optimization of the active beamformer at the BS and the passive transmission and reflection beamformers at the STAR-RIS.
+Three practical operating protocols were considered, namely energy splitting (ES), mode switching (MS), and time switching (TS).
+The authors of \cite{STAR assisted} explored the performance of STAR-RIS-assisted NOMA networks for transmission over Rician fading channels, assuming that the nearby and distant users respectively receive the reflected and transmitted signals from the STAR-RIS.
+Both exact and asymptotic expressions of the outage probability were also derived in \cite{STAR assisted}.
+More recently, in \cite{Sum Rate-STAR}, the reflection and transmission coefficients of a STAR-RIS were optimized for ES and MS protocols to maximize the weighted sum rate of a full-duplex communication system.
+Finally, STAR-RIS-assisted PLS was introduced in \cite{secrecy MISO} for improving the secrecy performance compared to that achievable by conventional RIS.